When was the last time a diving trip took your breath away?

 If we were on the ground, I could easily imagine what I would have looked like; eyes wide open with mouth agape.
 I didn’t expect to see manta rays, much less with so many of them at one time!

-Frankly speaking, the Maldives hadn’t been in my itinerary this year.
+Frankly speaking, a Maldives diving trip hadn’t been in my plans this year.
 Like Santorini, I thought that it was also a honeymoon destination and I didn’t want to go there by myself.

 Bandos is not one of those high-end luxury resort which only has water villas.
 If I have to define it (review will be written later), I would call it an affordable luxury resort.